Using Peptides for Muscle Growth and Fat Loss: Benefits vs. Risks

 It remains unclear if there are significant body composition advantages of "peptide therapy" with growth hormone secretagogues.
 Research on these compounds rarely focuses on body composition and athletic performance; one study of MK677 (ibutamoren), an orally active growth hormone secretagogue, shows modest improvements in muscle mass and lean body mass compared to control groups [14].
 Though there is no shortage of in vitro data showing the muscle-protecting effects of GHRPs [15].

-In any case, the use of synthetic growth hormone secretagogues is not allowed by competitors in sanctions that adhere to the World Anti-Doping Agency (WADA) list of prohibited substances.
+In any case, natural competitors are not allowed to use synthetic growth hormone secretagogues in sanctions that adhere to the World Anti-Doping Agency (WADA) list of prohibited substances.
 Pretty much every natural bodybuilding organization has also banned these peptides.

 Most gym-goers and bodybuilders that use injectable peptides extrapolate the muscle-building and fat-loss benefits from studies in rodents and anecdotal "data" from like-minded individuals on Internet forums.
 It's no surprise that peptides are often lumped together with other "softcore" PEDs like selective androgen receptor modulators (SARMs) despite being a completely different class of compounds with unrelated mechanisms of action.

-Curiously, many people are receptive to using SARMs for bodybuilding despite their poor track record in clinical studies [16].
-It's safe to say that GHRPs and other synthetic peptides are generally less risky than SARMs, but they may still cause side effects comparable to taking HGH, such as water retention, headaches, carpal tunnel, and reduced insulin sensitivity
+Curiously, many people are receptive to using SARMs for bodybuilding despite their poor track record in clinical studies [17].
+It's safe to say that GHRPs and other synthetic peptides are generally less risky than SARMs.
+However, they may still cause side effects comparable to taking HGH, such as water retention, headaches, carpal tunnel, and reduced insulin sensitivity

 Moreover, both SARMs and synthetic peptides carry a high risk of side effects since nobody knows where these compounds are coming from when ordering online.
 Technically, they are not legal for sale over-the-counter in the United States, so odds are you're not even getting what you ordered.

-If you're lucky, you might be able to find a compounding pharmacy or doctor that prescribes you a SARM or GHRP, but that's a long shot unless you have a medical condition necessitating their use.
-And so we're clear, wanting to build muscle and cut body fat is not a medical condition, neither is wishing you could be young again.
+If you're lucky, you might be able to find a compounding pharmacy or doctor who prescribes you SARMs or muscle-building peptides, but that's a long shot unless you have a medical condition necessitating their use.
+And just to be clear: Wanting to build muscle and cut body fat is not a medical condition, nor is wishing you could be young again.

 New Arrivals